Patent Office Rules CRISPR Patents, Potentially Worth Billions, Belong To Broad Institute

 Re: (Score:2)

+Uh, the University of California system has a 28.5 billion dollar annual budget.
+I'd call their pockets pretty deep.

-Two different things (Score:2)
+Two different things (Score:3)

 "The patent ruling suggests that the work done by Jennifer Doudna of the University of California and her colleagues on CRISPR wasn't so groundbreaking as to make any other advance obvious.
 But that legal opinion isn't how the science world views her work, STAT points out: "Doudna and her chief collaborator, Emmanuelle Charpentier, won the $3 million Breakthrough Prize in the life sciences in 2015, the $500,000 Gruber Genetics Prize in 2015, and the $450,000 Ja..."